 The Scudder Falls Bridge Replacement Project is being staged in a manner that will minimize impacts to traffic, local business and communities.
 In part to avoid traffic impacts, trestle causeways are being built into the river to enable work crews to access and build the new bridge from both shorelines.

 See below for the list of major construction tasks that are underway.
 Check back regularly as construction schedules are subject to change.

-- Taylorsville Road: place/cure concrete for deck on Taylorsville Road bridge.
-Repair waterline, perform roadway widening and install drainage on Taylorsville Road.
+- Taylorsville Road: continue sleeper slab and begin approach slab construction at Taylorsville Road bridge.
+Continue roadway widening and drainage on Taylorsville Road.

 - See related Route 29 North lane diversion, as well as closure of Rt.
 175, 8 a.m. to 8 p.m. daily.

 |Install temporary trestle upstream of the existing bridge||Completed/fully removed|

 |Construct upstream span of the new bridge||Completed|